Skip to main content

 The headache of dealing with bad payers and potential debt collectors can be largely avoided if you require advance payment (or bank guarantee) and make use of a standing order.
 It sounds simple, but most people don't do it.
 My theory for this is that business owners are afraid of sending the wrong signal to both existing and new customers.
 At the same time, I think it sends a strong signal to customers that you are a serious trader who stands behind your products/services.

-For many businesses (especially small businesses), new work/projects depend on having sufficient liquidity.
+For many companies (especially craft businesses), new work assignments/projects depend on having sufficient liquidity.
 However, non-payment from a previous project can be an obstacle to starting a new project.
-In some cases, it can result in the company going out of business.
-Therefore, I would advise companies that have large receivables (for the purchase of materials and raw materials) to consider prepayment as a solution.
+In some cases, this can result in the company closing down.
+I would therefore advise companies with large receivables (in connection with the purchase of materials and raw materials) to consider prepayment as a solution.

 If the customer is willing to pay 10%-20% upfront, it often indicates a customer who shows commitment and intends to pay the full amount in the end.
 If the customer refuses to pay upfront, it is clearly a danger signal in my eyes, which is why I would avoid doing business with them.